-But for now – and for example – let’s take the British and Irish Lions, a shirt stretching back to 1888, richer in history than any other – to use Nigel Wray’s ghastly word – ‘brand’ in the rugby firmament and, as Jim once put it, ‘your Everest, boys.’
-And here’s this venerable, elite institution – the pinnacle of the game for players and supporters, a cash cow that helps keep Southern Hemisphere in life-giving beans while, simultaneously, turning a healthy profit for the Home Unions; a one hundred and thirty-nine year old college of myth and legend that’s rarely in its long life looked in ruder health either on or off the field – here it is now being lectured on its very existence by a pip-squeak Premiership that’s twenty years old and can’t even wipe its own nose.
+But for now – and for example – let’s take the British and Irish Lions, a shirt stretching back to 1888, richer in history than any other – to use Nigel Wray’s ghastly word – ‘brand’ in the rugby firmament and, as Jim Telfer once put it, ‘your Everest, boys.’
+And here’s this venerable, elite institution – the pinnacle of the game for players and supporters, a cash cow that helps keep Southern Hemisphere in life-giving beans while, simultaneously, turning a healthy profit for the Home Unions; a one hundred and thirty-nine year old college of myth and legend that’s rarely in its long life looked in ruder health either on or off the field – here it is now being lectured on its very existence by a pip-squeak Premiership that’s twenty years old and can’t even wipe its own arse.

 Fortunately, it’s an easy fix.
 Every international player at every club in England will, at some point in the next four years, be renegotiating his contract.
 So if each of those players – every man jack – refuses to sign on the dotted line unless there’s a release clause covering a ten-game Lions series in South Africa in 2021, what are the clubs going to do?
 Are Bath seriously going to show Anthony Watson the door?
 And if they do, how big a bun-fight would there be among England’s other clubs to secure his signature?